JaeYeonLee0621/SystemDesign-Interview/Chapter10_RealTimeGamingLeaderboard.md

 ### 1-3.
 [DNS spoofing](https://www.invicti.com/learn/mitm-dns-spoofing-dns-cache-poisoning/)

+- After successfully performing ARP spoofing
+- The attacker can modify an authoritative `DNS server’s records`, redirecting traffic to the fraudulent website.
+- `DNS Query` : DNS server to resolve a domain name into an IP address

 ![image](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/1d608820-ccfb-490e-9ea9-6c504fa03317)

-- A malicious actor may use address resolution protocol (ARP) to access router traffic and alter the domain name resolution records.
-- The attacker can modify an authoritative DNS server’s records, redirecting traffic to the fraudulent website.

-1. A user’s device (client) sends a `DNS query to a DNS server to resolve a domain name into an IP address.`
-2. An attacker `intercepts this DNS query` and responds to it before the legitimate DNS server can.
+1. An attacker `intercepts this DNS query` and responds to it before the legitimate DNS server can.
-3. The attacker crafts a `fake DNS response`, which includes a falsified IP address pointing to a malicious server controlled by the attacker instead of the legitimate IP address.
+2. The attacker crafts a `fake DNS response`, which includes a falsified IP address pointing to a malicious server controlled by the attacker instead of the legitimate IP address.
-4. If the forged response reaches the DNS server before the legitimate one, `the DNS server caches the malicious IP address.`
+3. If the forged response reaches the DNS server before the legitimate one, `the DNS server caches the malicious IP address.`

 ### +) DNS Query Procedure